-Mission, Vision And Core Values of Tusculum College Mission Tusculum College provides a liberal arts education in a Judeo-Christian and civic arts environment with pathways for career preparation, personal development and civic engagement.
+Mission, Vision And Core Values of Tusculum

+Mission Tusculum College provides a liberal arts education in a Judeo-Christian and civic arts environment with pathways for career preparation, personal development and civic engagement.

 Vision Tusculum College strives to actualize educational excellence and ongoing relevance through our third century by: - Establishing transformative living and learning communities, - Reflecting institutional integrity through aspirational leadership and academic innovation, - Distinguishing Tusculum College alumni as leading citizens-scholars, and - Maximizing individual, group and community fiscal support and partnerships to promote innovation.

 Core Values - 1.
 Integrity: Encompassing honesty and trustworthiness, all members of the Tusculum College community value and live with integrity, respect and virtue in communications, relationships and actions. - 2.
 Education: We value a balanced education grounded in the civic and liberal arts and career preparedness.
 Our goal is for students to develop practical wisdom, global literacy, critical and independent thinking and an appreciation for life-long learning, diversity and inclusion. - 3.
 Civic Responsibility: We value our unique heritage in the civic arts and the Judeo-Christian tradition, and seek to develop leaders who are citizen-scholars and will serve their communities throughout the world.
-ABOUT TUSCULUM COLLEGE The Campus SIZE: Tusculum College has a combined campus and off-campus enrollment of about 1,800 students with a student-faculty ratio of 17 to 1.
+ABOUT TUSCULUM The Campus SIZE: Tusculum College has a combined campus and off-campus enrollment of about 1,800 students with a student-faculty ratio of 15 to 1.
 The College believes that learning is an intimate process best supported on a personal basis between teacher and student and that no environment nurtures this process more completely than a small college community.
 LOCATION: Tusculum is located east of Greeneville, Tennessee, a growing community of 15,035.
-The population of Greene County, including the City of Greeneville, is around 68,580.
+The population of Greene County, including the City of Greeneville, is around 68,335.
 The main campus is situated in picturesque Northeast Tennessee.
 The College maintains a regional center for Graduate and Professional Studies in Knoxville and a site in Morristown.
-Located between Knoxville and the Tri-Cities area of Bristol, Kingsport and Johnson City, Tennessee, Tusculum College is easily accessible by automobile, interstate bus lines and airlines.
+Located between Knoxville and the Tri-Cities area of Bristol, Kingsport and Johnson City, Tennessee, Tusculum is easily accessible by automobile, interstate bus lines and airlines.
 Interstate Highway 81 is 10 miles from campus and Interstate 26 is about 25 miles from the College.
 Major airlines serve each of these airports: the Tri-Cities Regional Airport (40 miles), the Knoxville McGhee-Tyson Airport (80 miles) and the Asheville, North Carolina Regional Airport (70 miles).
-MEMBERSHIPS: Tusculum is an institutional member of the Association of American Colleges and Universities, The Council of Independent Colleges, The National Council of Educational Opportunities, the National Commission on Accrediting, the Commission on Christian Higher Education, the Presbyterian College Union, the Tennessee College Association and the Tennessee State Board of Education.
+MEMBERSHIPS: Tusculum is an institutional member of the Association of American Colleges and Universities, The Council of Independent Colleges, the National Council of Educational Opportunities, the National Commission on Accrediting, the Commission on Christian Higher Education, the Presbyterian College Union, the Tennessee College Association and the Tennessee State Board of Education.
 The College is also on the approved list of the American Medical Association, the New York State Board of Regents and the American Association of University Women.
-Tusculum College is an institutional member of the Appalachian College Association and the Tennessee Independent Colleges and Universities Association.
-FACILITIES: The Tusculum College campus consists of 160 acres.
-The College has occupied this rolling, wooded site since 1818, and the campus is a striking combination of modern struc-
+Tusculum is an institutional member of the Appalachian College Association and the Tennessee Independent Colleges and Universities Association.
+FACILITIES: The Tusculum campus consists of 160 acres.
+The College has occupied this rolling, wooded site since 1818, and the campus is a striking combination of modern structures and historic red brick buildings clustered in the shade of sheltering oaks.
+At the heart of campus, the Thomas J. Garland Library provides students with access to both print and digital materials.
+The library website provides twenty-four hour/seven-day access